playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 Click on the arrow next to a project and select Delete to permantently delete it from your account.

+## Unlock Project

+Click on the arrow next to a project and select Unlock to unlock a *locked* project.
+This will make the project public.

 ## Export Project

 If you have an ORG plan, you can export a .zip archive of your project.
 You can later choose to import that .zip archive as a new project.
 You can use this mechanism to backup your projects on your machine.